clokep/relapse/docs/usage/configuration/config_documentation.md

 ### `tls_certificate_path`

 This option specifies a PEM-encoded X509 certificate for TLS.
-This certificate, as of Synapse 1.0, will need to be a valid and verifiable certificate, signed by a recognised Certificate Authority.
+This certificate, as of Relapse 1.0, will need to be a valid and verifiable certificate, signed by a recognised Certificate Authority.
 Defaults to none.

 Be sure to use a `.pem` file that includes the full certificate chain including